CrowdStrike/aws-verified-access/README.md

 ### 5. Attach your trust providers

-In this step, you'll be attaching the two Trust Providers you created in the previous step to the AWS Verified Access Instance you created earlier.
+In this step, you'll be attaching the two Trust Providers you created in the previous step to the AWS Verified Access Instance created earlier.

 #### 5.1.
 Attach your Okta trust provider

 1. Replace the following values in the command below before running:
-   1. `Verified Instance ID` and `Okta Trust Provider ID`
+   1. `{{ Verified Instance ID` }} and `{{ Okta Trust Provider ID }}`

       ```shell
-      aws ava attach-verified-access-trust-provider \
+      aws ec2 attach-verified-access-trust-provider \
       --verified-access-instance-id "{{ Verified Instance ID}}" \
       --verified-access-trust-provider-id "{{ Okta Trust Provider ID}}" \
       --region us-west-2